CodeCatalyzer/ComposeLaravel/README.md

 To stop, run the command: `docker compose down`
 The moment you want to start programming again you only need to run `docker compose up` and all the data and code will be back.

+Now the node and composer files will exite after they have run the commands.
+Adding `sleep infinity`